Cardiff: Economy

 As the capital city of Wales, Cardiff is the main engine of growth in the Welsh economy.
 Though the population of Cardiff is about 10% of the Welsh population, the economy of Cardiff makes up nearly 20% of Welsh GDP and 40% of the city's workforce are daily in-commuters from the surrounding South Wales area.

 Industry has played a major part in Cardiff's development for many centuries.
 The main catalyst for its transformation from a small town into a big city was the demand for coal required in making iron and later steel, brought to sea by packhorse from Merthyr Tydfil.
 This was first achieved by building a 25 mi canal from Merthyr (510 ft above sea level) to the Taff Estuary at Cardiff.
 Eventually the Taff Vale Railway replaced the canal barges and massive marshalling yards sprang up as new docks were developed in Cardiff – all prompted by the soaring worldwide demand for coal from the South Wales valleys.

 At its peak, Cardiff's port area, known as Tiger Bay, became the busiest port in the world and – for some time – the world's most important coal port.
 In the years leading up to the First World War, more than 10 million tonnes of coal was exported annually from Cardiff Docks.
 In 1907, Cardiff's Coal Exchange was the first host to a business deal for a million pounds Sterling.
-The high demand for Welsh coal and specifically Welsh artificial fuel, named Patent Fuel, is shown by the numberous factories producing this fuel, with the same recipe, in the region of Cardiff.
+The high demand for Welsh coal and specifically Welsh artificial fuel, named Patent Fuel, is shown by the numerous factories producing this fuel, with the same recipe, in the region of Cardiff.
 Most well known factories were the Star Patent fuel Co., the Crown Patent fuel, the Cardiff Patent fuel etc. After a period of decline, due to low demand on coal, Cardiff's port has started to grow again – over 3 million tonnes of cargo passed through the docks in 2007.